National Party (South Africa): From Dominion to republic

-Daniel François Malan
+Daniël François Malan

 There was some confusion about the republican ideal during the war years.
 The Herenigde Nasionale Party, with Hertzog its leader, pushed the issue into the background.
 After Hertzog left the party, however, it became republican.
-In 1942 and 1944, Daniel François Malan introduced a motion in the House of Assembly in favour of the establishment of a republic, but this was defeated.
+In 1942 and 1944, D. F. Malan introduced a motion in the House of Assembly in favour of the establishment of a republic, but this was defeated.

-When the NP came to power in 1948 (making it the first all-Afrikaner cabinet since 1910), there were two uppermost priorities which it was determined to fulfill:
+When the NP came to power in 1948 (making it the first all-Afrikaner cabinet since 1910), there were two uppermost priorities that it was determined to fulfil: